ojkelly/wahn/readme.md

 ### Performance

 `wahn` needs to be as performant as possible.
-We use `wedgetail` to keep track of performance changes.
+We use `wahn` to keep track of performance changes.
 Any new functionality cannot increase the performance beyond resonable limits.

 ## Deployment